LiluKitty/websiteblocker.theapp.biz/legal/privacy.md

 ## Any questions?
-If you have any questions at all, about your data or any other query, kindly contact us at support@lilucat.com.
+If you have any questions at all, about your data or any other query, kindly contact us at support@theapp.biz.
 We are happy to answer everything.

 Your complete satisfaction is our number one priority.
 Please tell us if anything falls short of your expectations so we can actually do something about it, regardless of these rules.
 Nothing is set in stone, and we are open to making adjustments.